 Last year, 80% of consumers said they wanted to support local businesses as they planned shopping expeditions.
 This didn’t just include paying an in-person visit to a retailer in their neighborhood.
 70% said they were shopping locally either online or using a mix of online and physical browsing.

 Be sure to include Local Inventory Ads in your list of Black Friday advertising ideas too.
 Optimizing landing pages and promoting only what is available nearby ensures customers aren’t disappointed and can easily get the products they want without waiting a long time for shipping Product feed management helps here too, by promoting specific items within a particular radius, which means you’re sending the most qualified buyers possible to your stores.

 The Importance of Product Feeds

 Highstreet.io’s product feed management solutions were designed with major events like Black Friday in mind.
-We make it easy to provide product feeds to any critical shopping channel, while making sure pricing, inventory and other data is properly displayed.
-This drives strong performance across digital channels and in turn increased sales.
+We make it easy to provide product feeds to any critical shopping channel while making sure pricing, inventory, and other data are properly displayed.
+This drives strong performance across digital channels and in turn, increased sales.